The Goat Life: Development

 Parallel to the new announcement, also in November 2015, Blessy told to The Hindu that he was occupied with the research work of another film, which would be disclosed later, which would go on before The Goat Life.
 In May 2016, Blessy confirmed that he was busy with the pre-production work of the Hindi remake of his Malayalam film Thanmathra (2005) and The Goat Life would happen only after that.
 He later updated that work of both the films were progressing simultaneously and casting and scheduling would decide which film would go on first.
 Meanwhile, he was already through the production of documentary film 100 Years of Chrysostom (2018) which had begun earlier in May 2015, which he would complete in two years.
 In October 2016, Blessy said Aadujeevitham would begin filming in early 2017 and release in 2018.
 In mid-2017, he said that they had the screenplay ready but the locations had not been decided and production would start in November 2017 and the film would take 18 months to release.

 On the challenges on adapting the novel, Blessy said, in the novel, Najeeb recollects his experience through soliloquy, which is easily conveyed through literary work, but it is difficult to depict on screen.
 The film's narrative is entirely different from the book.
-For example, in the latter half of the book, when Arbab castigates Najeeb in Arabic, readers read it in Malayalam, whereas the film has to demonstrate how much the language distresses Najeeb.
+For example, in the latter half of the book, when the Arbab castigates Najeeb in Arabic, readers read it in Malayalam, whereas the film has to demonstrate how much the language distresses Najeeb.
 Unlike the book, the film cannot afford to be vague since viewers see everything on screen and may question the logic presented.
 For instance, the book says that Najeeb could not find a shadow under a stick, but there is a farm that can cast a shadow, "in a literary work, you don't have to address that because readers travel the route the writer takes them on".
 Moreover, the film has to show Najeeb's physical transformation.
 Above everything else, the film's visuals must surpass those imagined by the readers.
 Najeeb does not understand Arabic, the makers decided to avoid subtitles for those parts to provide viewers with the same experience as Najeeb.
 According to Prithviraj, "the film has this huge liberty of not having a language", as only about 20 percent of the film contains dialogues.